New spelling board relies on city names – the “Y” gets an exception

 The new spelling table is therefore based on city names, which are mainly based on the well-known German vehicle registration plates.
 “We received a lot of well-founded comments from the public about the first draft of the spelling table, especially about the announcement words,” says Eberhard Rüssing, chairman of the responsible working committee.
 Although the claim of an even distribution of the announcement words to the federal states was not fully satisfied due to the complete absence of Bremen, the institute is confident.
 According to DIN, other European countries have also had good experiences with a city-based system.

-New spelling table: city names as default, two strikes and an exception for the “Y”
+New spelling board: city names as default, two strikes and an exception for the “Y”

 The most striking innovation is prima facie the exchange of umlaut titles.
 While it used to be “Ä like apples”, “Ö like economist” and “Ü like overconfidence”, the spelling table now provides for the umlaut to be named for the corresponding letter.
 According to DIN, the reason is the unknown or non-existence of corresponding cities.
 However, the new system still offers a geography lesson to all those who are not familiar with, for example, “Quickborn”, “Ingelheim” or “Salzwedel” – all of which are in the segment between 20,000 and 30,000 inhabitants.
 Furthermore, the “Sch like school” and the partly still used “Ch like Charlotte” were deleted.
 Only the “Y” remains “Y as in Ypsilon”, and the “ß” as “Eszett” found its way back into the latest version of the spelling alphabet.